ricab/scope_guard/README.md

 Objects created with `make_scope_guard` can be moved.
 This possibility exists mainly to allow initialization with assignment syntax, as in `auto g1 = make_scope_guard(f);`.
-It may also be useful for explicit _ownership_
-transfer: `auto g2 = std::move(g1);`
+In general, it allows transferring scope guarding responsibility: `auto g2 = std::move(g1);`.

-A scope-guard move transfers the callback and call responsibility (or lack thereof).
+A scope-guard move transfers the callback and corresponding call responsibility (or lack thereof).
 Moved-from scope guards are valid but useless.
 They are best regarded as garbage awaiting destruction.

 ###### Member function signature: